COMPARISON DOESN’T HAVE TO BE A TRAP (DON’T HATE THE PLAYER OR THE GAME)

 If you find yourself feeling bad when you see the successes of others around you, by all means take a break from social media or whatever space is inciting those feelings.
 But please don’t mistake that for a cure to what’s ailing you.
 At some point, when you’re ready – or maybe a smidge of a speck before – you would do yourself well to take a look at what comparisons are getting you down, where you feel most jealous, envious, or disappointed.
 Because there’s a reason for those feelings, and avoiding them doesn’t make them disappear.
 You owe it to yourself to pay some attention there so you can uncover what it is you wish you had or did but don’t or haven’t yet.

 Comparison can give us something to hold on to.
 It can act as a stepping stone to our dreams, formed by seeing what we want, adopting, emulating, seeking or conceiving it, and allowing that to propel us down the path to where we want to go.
 And it can alert us to the times and ways we’ve wandered off our course.
 What have you got to lose by giving that perspective a try?

 Got any thoughts on comparison that you’d like to share?
 Please drop ‘em below!
-And if you’d like to explore your options for going deeper on this or anything else, drop me a message and I’ll send you instructions for setting up a free Possibilities call!
-And be sure to check out all my limited-time holiday season special offers here! xxoo, cc
+And if you’d like to explore your options for going deeper on this or anything else, drop me a message or just go ahead and set up a free Possibilities call!
+And be sure to check out all my limited-time holiday season special offer here! xxoo, cc

 This post was inspired by a response to a request I made on Facebook for ideas of topics to write about.
 Thanks to Jen Anthony for suggesting the topic of comparison!!